BigPolarBear1/factorization/README.md

 Update: I quickly uploaded the math I just figured out.
 Now instead of bruteforce, we need to use linear algebra... which I will implement after I take a break now.. happy irresponsible disclosure day, you fucking assholes.

+ps: For linear algebra.. just finding an a-value ( zx^2-yx+nk=a) that is square, is enough.
+Because from that we can derive the other coefficient, although you need to add some jacobi symbols to also make sure disc-poly_val\*4\*z is square.
+I'll probably drop a PoC with linear algebra tomorrow.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants